Banks Explore New Revenue Models Through Tech

 Embedded Finance and Banking-as-a-Service

-One of the most significant revenue innovations in recent years has been the growth of embedded finance and Banking-as-a-Service (BaaS), where banks provide regulated infrastructure and APIs to non-bank brands, fintechs, and digital platforms.
-Instead of competing solely for end customers, banks increasingly earn revenue from enabling others to offer financial services inside non-financial contexts such as e-commerce, mobility, travel, and software-as-a-service platforms.
-The World Economic Forum has highlighted embedded finance as a structural trend that is blurring industry boundaries and creating new profit pools.
+One of the most transformative developments in recent years has been the rapid expansion of embedded finance and Banking-as-a-Service (BaaS), in which banks provide regulated infrastructure, compliance capabilities, and APIs that allow non-bank brands, fintechs, and digital platforms to integrate financial services directly into their customer journeys.
+Rather than competing solely for end customers through branded channels, banks increasingly monetize their licenses and technology platforms by enabling others to offer payments, accounts, lending, and insurance inside e-commerce, mobility, travel, software, and marketplace environments.
+The World Economic Forum has identified embedded finance as a structural trend that is blurring the boundaries between financial and non-financial sectors, creating new profit pools and forcing incumbents to redefine their role in the value chain.

 Data Monetization and Advanced Analytics